django-cms/django-cms/docs/contribution.rst

 Documentation should be:

 - We use `Sphinx`_/restructuredText.
-So obviously this is the format you should use :) File extentions should be .rst.
+So obviously this is the format you should use :) File extensions should be .rst.
 - Written in English.
 We can discuss how it would bring more people to the project to have a Klingon translation or anything, but that's a problem we will ask ourselves when we already have a good documentation in English.
 - Accessible.
-You should assume the reader to be moderately familliar with Python and Django, but not anything else.
+You should assume the reader to be moderately familiar with Python and Django, but not anything else.
 Link to documentation of libraries you use, for example, even if they are "obvious" to you (South is the first example that comes to mind - it's obvious to any Django programmer, but not to any newbie at all).
-  A brief description of wht it does is also welcome.
+  A brief description of what it does is also welcome.

 Pulling of documentation is pretty fast and painless.
 Usually somebody goes over your text and merges it, since there are no "breaks" and that github parses rst